katieloesch/react-todo-app/README.md

 ## Technologies used

-- This application is based in ReactJS (v18.2.0), JavaScript and JSX.
+- This application is based in ReactJS (v18.2.0), JavaScript, JSX and CSS.
   - it was created using the 'create-react-app' command
   - https://create-react-app.dev/